Retinol

 Retinal is an effective antioxidant.
 Free radicals enter the skin through the environment caused by sun exposure and pollutants.
 These free radicals attack the face.
 Antioxidants create a protective barrier between free radicals and skin cells.

-This helps to protect the skin from harm.
-In addition, it allows it to restore.
+This helps to protect the skin from premature aging.
+In addition, it allows it to be restored.
 Youthful complexions with the proper nutrients encourage healthy collagen, which further aids in minimizing lines and wrinkles.

 Retinal also keeps your skin clear.
 Unfortunately, even though many women are lucky enough to leave acne in their teenage years, many of us still get spots, even as we mature.